 - The stipend for 1/3 time assistantships in 2022-23 is $13,711 per year (payable through direct deposit in ten monthly payments of $1371.10 per month), and will be accompanied by the 100% tuition scholarship for the each semester.

 - You will receive a scholarship for 50% of the mandatory student fees assessed to you per semester.
 You are responsible for the other half of the mandatory fees assessed and for 100% of all other non-mandated fees.

-- Graduate students with assistantships are awarded a health insurance allowance to be applied toward student health insurance programs or toward the comprehensive health insurance program available to University faculty and staff.
+- Graduate students with assistantships are awarded a health insurance allowance to be applied toward the Student Health Insurance Plan (SHIP) or the UIGRADCare plan.

 Other sources for funding your education are available.